enheit/jessie-and-friends/git-installation.md

 # Git installation

-Impressions: 2/5
+Impressions: 4/5

 Note:

- - I suppose, that giving screenshots on how to install Git would be much clear than asking to do it on their own.
-Also, there are no smooth transitions between chapters.
-Consider to add them.

 ---

-To start to work with Git we need to install it on our computer.
-I leave a reference here from which you can install it.
-The only requirement is that that version should be equal or larger than 2.37.0.
+As we discussed in the previous chapter, in order to get started with Git, we need to install it on our computer.

+Since absolutely any operating system can be installed on your computer (for example, `Window`, `Linux/Unix` or `macOS`), and the installation process is different for each operating system, I hope you can handle this task yourself.

+This is the link to the official download page where you can get the latest version of Git

 https://git-scm.com/downloads

-After installation open your favourite console and write `git —version`.
-If it prints the message with the git version it means that everything is installed correctly.
-If not please try to start from the beginning.
+The only thing I can recommend is to always stay with the default installation.
+Do not change any settings during installation until you know what to do.

+While you are installing Git, Jessie and I will be waiting for you in the next chapter.
+Take your time, don't hurry...